Xlocsinjr/progProject/README.md

 total greenhouse gas emission, the greenhouse gas emission per capita or the greenhouse gas emission per GDP.

-- The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.

-- In chart 1, a tooltip will show a country's true data value.
-This will allow the user to get to know the exact data value of emission for a country instead of having to guess it off the color in the legend.

 - Chart 2: The greenhouse gas emission by source.
-This can be visualized by a bar chart.
+This can be visualised by a bar chart.

 - Chart 3: A scatterplot relating a country's GDP to its GHG emissions.
 This chart shows GDP on the x-axis and GHG emission or GHG emission per GDP.

+- The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.

+- In chart 1, a tooltip will show a country's true data value.
+This will allow the user to get to know the exact data value of emission for a country instead of having to guess it off the colour in the legend.

-- Via an interactive element the user could switch the y axis between total GHG emission and GHG emission per GDP.
+- Via an interactive element the user could switch the y axis between total GHG emission and GHG emission per GDP in the chart 3 (scatterplot).

 - Clicking countries on the world map will show data for those countries in the other charts.
 In a menu to the side, these countries can be removed from the charts.
+This menu can also be a dropdown menu.

 - (optional) Via a bullet-point selection the user can choose which continent is shown in chart 1.
 The user will then have the option to "zoom in" to a particular continent.

+- (optional) Via checkboxes the user can choose which of the sectors will be shown in chart 2 (grouped barchart).
+This will make comparing a sector from different countries easier.